 Is this any way to drive a Ferrari?

-Soon all of the cars involved do a death dance before the poster stops just behind all of the Ferrari carnage.
-How this could ever have happened we’ll never know.
-Mostly, what we’d like to say about this incident we won’t.
+Soon, all of the cars involved do a dance before the poster stops just behind the Ferrari carnage.
+How this could ever have happened we’ll never know?
+Mostly, what we’d really like to say about this incident we won’t.

-All of the participants involved in this crash we’re sure are fine.
-But it does serve as a reminder that not all Ferrari drivers are invested enough in their Italian supercars.
+We hope that all of the participants involved in this crash are fine.
+It serves as a reminder that not all Ferrari drivers are invested enough in their Italian supercars.
 Instead, they are but another toy to navigate under conditions that warrant no drama.